Code-Institute-Submissions/susanmarie87-May-Day-Weather_Report_AugResub/README.md

 #### Search Custom Location Weather
 The site has a built-in search feature that will allow the users to search anywhere in the world to check the current weather data.

 #### Live Weather
-The live weather is displayed conveniently on the landing page.
+The live weather data is displayed conveniently on the landing page.

 #### Forecast Weather
-There will be a feature enabling users to check and see what the future weather data will be
+There will be a feature enabling users to check and see what the future weather data will be for the upcoming week all the way up to ten days.

 <a></a>
 ### **Features to be implemented**

-* Interactive map for location with a link to google maps
+* Interactive map for location with a link to activities that are suitable for the days weather.
 * A feature that could display the city for which the weather data is being displayed.
 * A feature that could change the backgroud image to match the current weather conditions i.e. rainy weather = rainy background.